bionic-gpt/bionic-gpt/website/content/blog/quantisation/index.md

 listing_image = "blog/retrieval-augmented-generation/rag-llama.webp"
 +++

-The default setup for bionicGPT allows you to run a proof of concept on your laptop, but given the much publicised large resource requirements for LLMs how do we achieve this.
+The default setup for BionicGPT allows you to run a proof of concept on your laptop, but given the much publicised large resource requirements for LLMs how do we achieve this.
 Step forward quantisation.

 ## What is Quantisation?